Nodeum Docs

 Result of Task execution

 Each task finishes with a status, each task status determines the result of the processing that has been executed.
-This following table describes each type of status.
+This following describes each type of status.